Evidence of Kitaev interaction in the monolayer 1T-CrTe$_2$: Result

 \subsection{Basic Properties of 1T-CrTe$_2$}

 The electronic structure of monolayer 1T-CrTe$_2$ in the absence and presence of SOC.
 Primarily, the spin-dependent electronic energy band structure without and with SOC under FM magnetic order configuration is investigated in Fig.~\ref{FIG-band}(a) and Fig.~\ref{FIG-band}(b), respectively.
 Both energy bands pass through the Fermi level and exhibit metallic properties.
-Noticeable spin splitting can be observed when the SOC is turning on, particularly at the high symmetry sites.
-These indicate that the magnetic interaction due to SOC can occupy a relatively important role, and this is the entry point to consider the Kitaev interaction for this system.
+In order to evaluate the band renormalization effect, we provide the HSE06 band structures in Fig. S1 of the supplementary material (SM) \cite{SuppMat}.
+The trend of the energy bands is roughly the same as that of the PBE+$U$ band, indicating that the band renormalisation is insignificant.
+Therefore, we mainly consider the PBE+$U$ method in the following calculation.
+Notable spin splitting is observed when the SOC is turned on, particularly at the high symmetry sites.

+These indicate that the magnetic interaction due to SOC can occupy a relatively important role, and this is the entry point to consider the Kitaev interaction within this system.
 The calculated $d$-orbital DOS projected to Cr are shown in Fig.~\ref{FIG-band}(c)-(d).
-Almost all four $d$ electrons of the Cr atom occupy the spin-up channel, while the states of the spin-down channel are almost empty.
+The spin-up channel of the Cr atom is occupied by nearly all four $d$-electrons, while the states of the spin-down channel are almost empty.
 Owing to the crystal field with the Cr atom located at the center of Te octahedral, the five degenerate $d$ orbitals split into threefold degenerated $t_{2g}$ and twofold degenerated $e_g$ orbitals as shown in Fig.~\ref{FIG-band}(c) and Fig.~\ref{FIG-band}(d).
 In the spin-up channel, the half-occupied states are $e_g$ orbitals from Cr-Te bonds.
 The occupied parts are bonding orbitals, while the vacant parts occupied high energy zone are ani-bonding orbitals from the electrostatic repulsion.
 In comparison, the fully occupied $t_{2g}$ orbitals lie between the Te ions and making them more relatively stable without the direct electrostatic repulsion between Cr and Te atoms.